RMITLibrary/easy_cite/markdown/rmitharvard.md

 Where there is no author, use the name of the company or organisation responsible for the report.

-If the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'NAB' rather than 'National Australia Bank'.
+If the author's name is an organisation, you can use the shortened name form in parentheses for your in-text citation if the organisation uses it regularly and it has become commonly accepted, e.g. 'NAB' rather than 'National Australia Bank'.
 This saves you space.
 The full name is provided in the reference list.

 #### In-text citation: Direct quotes